Coming Soon 👀 At the beginning of April, you’ll be

 Not a comic related series, but if anyone has come across Christopher Tolkein’s collections of his father’s jottings in the Book of Lost Tales and similar books in the 12 part series … this might be familiar.

-Brent Rosenthal Premium Member 3 days ago
+Brent Rosenthal Premium Member about 1 month ago

 Sounds like the super deluxe box set reissues musical artists put out.
 Good only for completists.
 I am one of those for Bob Dylan but even I can’t stand some of the stuff on the reissues.
 There’s a reason the artist shelved them.

-RonnieAThompson Premium Member 3 days ago
+RonnieAThompson Premium Member about 1 month ago

 He forgot the ones used solely for toilet paper.